nestauk/dap_aria_mapping/dap_aria_mapping/pipeline/data_collection/README.md

 3. **`patents_forward_citations_metadata.parquet`**: A parquet file that stores additional forward citation metadata including citation category, citation type, free-text citation in non-patent literature and the citation filing date.

 Please refer to the [patents data dictionary](https://docs.google.com/spreadsheets/d/1LtfjECVI5pqqwE7oMw1JbwFcUWhUoHgJH_mJ0flw9Fw/edit#gid=1878548964) for additional information on the collection information.

-#### OpenAlex

-To enable the calculation of the consolidation-disruption (CD) index for OpenAlex works, a separate pipeline must be run.
-This collects the work IDs and citations of all works that cite the 'focus works' collected by `dap_aria_mapping/pipeline/data_collection/openalex.py`.
-It is a separate flow as it generates a large number of API calls.

-To run this collection, execute the following:

-`python dap_aria_mapping/pipeline/data_collection/openalex_forward_citations.py --datastore=s3 run --production=True`

-Output data from these pipelines is stored on S3 at `inputs/data_collection/openalex/openalex_forward_citations(_focus_papers_only)_<year>.json`.

-⚠️ The default parameters collect citations for works between 2007 and 2022 that have a minimum of 3 citations.
-This will generate a large volume of API calls and may result in rate limiting.
-You may want to use the `min_year` and `max_year` parameters to run the pipeline for individual years.
-The `min_citations` parameter can also be varied to exclude the collection of works that cite focus works with fewer than a particular number of citations.

-☁️ This pipeline is set up to run in batch mode.
-This means that it will run on AWS Batch, and requires some configuration.
-Please [see below](#getting-up-and-running-with-batch-on-metaflow) for further details if you want to run these flows.

 ## Getting Up and Running With Batch on Metaflow